-Disclosure Quantity Units Operational sites owned, leased, managed in, or adjacent to, protected areas and areas of high biodiversity value outside protected areas 3,853.8 has.
+Disclosure Quantity Units Operational sites owned, leased, managed in, or adjacent to, protected areas and areas of high biodiversity value outside protected areas.
+3,853.8 has.
 Habitats protected or restored About 4.0000 has. mangrove restored at Bayatakan Area.
-About 68 has. reforested under NGP & Adopt a Mining Forest Program.
-1.2 kilometer Adopted Mapaso River/Creek km IUCN Red List species and national conservation list species with habitats in areas affected by operations none none
+About 68 has. reforested under NGP & Adopt a Mining Forest Program. has. has.
+1.2 kilometer Adopted Mapaso River/Creek km IUCN Red List species and national conservation list species with habitats in areas affected by operations N/A N/A

-Environmental Impact Management
+Environmental Impact Management Air Emissions

-Air Emissions